 This one is definitely the most sought-after of the two.
-Muscle strength is the classic 'how much you can lift'.
-If you're doing standard sets of 5x5 or even 4x10 for example, you're likely making the most of this one.
-It's the amount of weight that your muscles can manage over a short duration, and in a nutshell, that's it.
+Muscle strength is the classic ‘how much you can lift’.
+So, for example, if you’re doing standard sets of 5×5 or even 4×10, you’re likely making the most of this one.
+It’s the amount of weight that your muscles can manage over a short duration, and in a nutshell, that’s it.

 To build it up, do it more often.
-Essentially, that's all there is to it.
-As you do it more, you encourage muscle hypertrophy making your body able to grow in order to be better at it next time.
-As you lift heavier weights, your muscle strength should be increasing (as well as size).
+Essentially, that’s all there is to it.
+As you do it more, you encourage muscle hypertrophy, making your body grow to be better at it next time.
+As you lift heavier weights, your muscle strength should increase (as well as size).

 Both Help Size

-Ultimately, what's most important when you're looking at muscle is that improving both helps to improve your muscle mass as a whole.
-Your muscles are still tearing and rebuilding to help you reach your strength goals in the long run. the difference is, muscular endurance builds through repetition and overall time under tension, vs muscular strength which is building through the sheer stress per lift.
+Ultimately, what’s most important when looking at muscle is that improving both helps improve your muscle mass as a whole.
+Your muscles are still tearing and rebuilding to help you reach your strength goals in the long run.
+Muscular endurance builds through repetition and overall time under tension vs muscular strength, which builds through the sheer stress per lift.
 Use the two together to get the best results.